Delivering the climate knowledge Australia needs to respond to a variable and changing climate.

 - Delivery of targeted, reliable and relevant climate products and services to decision-makers in climate‑sensitive sectors, including energy, water, health, transport, tourism, finance, insurance and agriculture.

-- Leadership of key national observing programs, including the Integrated Marine Observing System, the Cape Grim atmospheric observatory, measurements of air quality and aerosols and ocean acidification networks.
+- Leadership of key national observing programs, including the Integrated Marine Observing System and the Cape Grim atmospheric observatory.

 - Delivery of ocean forecasts for national security, marine industry, emergency response, management of marine resources, and climate research.